Jegog/paneer-dosa/README.md

 # paneer-dosa
-#Docker environments for paersonal use
+#Docker environments for personal use